What is a Named Insured Driver?

 Can more than one named insured be listed on a policy?

-The number of named insureds is typically one or two people.
-Multiple named insureds are usually married or individuals who live together and are co-titled on all vehicles listed on the policy.
-If more than two owners of a vehicle exist the third would be listed as an additional insured.
+The number of named insureds is typically one or two people per policy.
+If there are multiple named insureds, it’s usually those who are married to one another, or individuals who live together and are co-titled on all vehicles listed on the policy.
+If more than two owners of a vehicle exist, the third would be listed as an additional insured.

 Where is the named insured's location on the declarations page?

-The named insured is listed at the top of your declarations page and is listed with your address.
-The named insured is also listed on insurance ID cards.
+The named insured is listed at the top of your declarations page and is registered with their address.
+The named insured is also listed on all insurance ID cards.

 Can I Remove My Spouse as Named Insured?